United States : Safety by City

 The amazing part is that these two additional parts of Boston contribute to its cultural, social and artistic significance.

-Cambridge, for example, is home to Harvard, MIT, and a number of galleries while Brookline is effectively surrounded by Boston is sworming with its own shops, restaurants and bars.
+Cambridge, for example, is home to Harvard, MIT, and several galleries while Brookline is effectively surrounded by Boston is swarming with its shops, restaurants, and bars.